FloorD/Bubbleconf_talk/talk.md

+30 min Talk
+10 min Q/A

+What makes beginners join our community?
+Open sourcing learning.
+Community took ownership.

+Rails Gilrs story - how it developed.
+Demographics
+- what is this workshop we're talking about?
+- where do the applicants come from?
+- success stories
+- ever improving on guides and workshop outlines.
+- how to contribute (translations, follow-up guides, sponsorship, coaching, ... )

+How could you contribute (and benefit) from this community
+Encourage hiring junior developers - why?

+Local chapter story - Floor
+What's in it for you as a coach?

+###Why 'girls only'?*
+* not necessarily

 ##We got your female engineers

 What is this Rails Girls thing?
 Rails Girls was born in Finland, but is nowadays a global, non-profit volunteer community.
 The first event, held in Helsinki in November 2010, got over 100 interested girls signed-up for the workshop.
 Our aim is to give tools and a community for women to understand technology and to build their ideas.
 We do this by providing a great experience on building things and by making technology more approachable.